 Woodlice may look like insects, but in fact, they're crustaceans and are related to crabs and lobsters.
 It’s thought there are about 3,500 species of woodlice in the world, and 35-40 of these can be found in the British Isles.

-These pests are sometime called pill bugs and slaters.
+These pests are sometimes called pill bugs and slaters.
 The pill woodlouse gets its name because it can roll itself up into a ball.
-Woodlice like damp, dark places and can be found hiding in walls, under stones and in compost heaps.
+Woodlice like damp, dark places and can be found hiding in walls, under stones, and in compost heaps.
 Some species such as the common sea slater are only found on the coast.

-A woodlice has 14 legs and an outer shell called an exoskeleton.
+A woodlouse has 14 legs and an outer shell called an exoskeleton.
 When a woodlouse grows too big for its exoskeleton it has to molt to allow a new shell to take its place.
-Molting takes place in two stages, first the back half is shed and a day or so later the front half falls off.
+Molting takes place in two stages.
+First, the back half is shed and a day or so later the front half falls off.

 They have a pair of antennae to help them find their way around, and two small ‘tubes’, called uropods, sticking out the back of their bodies.
 The uropods help them navigate and some species use them to produce chemicals to discourage predators.